TheFlemoid/ESP-IDF-HD44780/README.md

  - I2C mode: This is a ***relatively*** new method of controlling these displays, and it is the most common method of display control that you'll see in modern drivers.
 This method relies on an external I2C driver, which is typically shipped  with character LCDs of this variety in the modern day.
 Most HD44780 drivers you see around GitHub today are for displays of this variety.
-I am not currently actively supporting this type of display control, since I mostly wrote this in preparation for a different project (in which I was using an HD44780 in 4-bit mode), and since I don't actually have any of these new displays to test with.
+Advantages of this mode are obvious, you only need two pins (SCL and SDA) to support any number of display/I2C devices.
+And, with any modern type of MCU, you can drive the I2C bus faster then you could in 8-bit mode parallel operation in the 90s.
+I am not currently actively supporting I2C display control, since I mostly wrote this in preparation for a different project (in which I was using an HD44780 in 4-bit mode), and since I don't actually have any of these new displays to test with.
 If this erks you and you would like to use this library with an I2C character LCD, please drop an issue on this repo and I'll look into adding support for such a thing.

 ---